zombieCraig/DartRPG/memory-bank/systemPatterns.md

 - Extract repository logic from providers into dedicated repository classes
 - Implement a more robust offline-first data synchronization strategy
 - Enhance the Quest model with support for dependencies and prerequisites
+- Apply the component extraction pattern to more complex features

 ### Scalability Improvements
 - Database solution (SQLite) for larger datasets